A Kodiak (Brown) Bear in Alaska, with rapidly retreating photographer!

 Water is equally useless.
 Brown and Polar bears love water, are excellent swimmers and will not get hypothermia or drown as a result of taking a cold dip, unlike you.
 Try your car or a hut.

-• Roll up in a ball, protect vital organs and pretend to be dead.
+• Roll up in a ball, protect vital organs and pretend to be dead if it’s a Grizzly/Brown Bear, fight back if it’s a Black Bear.
 Bears who do not want to eat you may roll around on you for a bit, or just go away.
 If the bear is not showing anger – just hunger – this may not be a good choice!

 • Spray pepper in its face.
 Just like humans, a painful spray in the eyes, works wonders against a bear 75% of the time.
 However their tolerance for pain may be such, that after just a few seconds they shrug it off and attack once more, even angrier, though more cautious.